shreraje/React-Employee-Directory/README.md

 <img src="https://img.shields.io/badge/License-GNU AGPLv3.0-blue.svg" alt="License image of GNU AGPLv3.0" />

 ## Description
-The main objective of this project is to create a employee directory with React.
+The main objective of this project is to create a employee directory app with the help of React (Components), axios and Node.js.
 Application's UI needs to be broken up into components, manage their component state, and respond to user events.
 Users can see random employees with photo ID, full name, gender, location and email ID.
 Also, users can search-filter current employees by typing their firstname, lastname, email or location from table-search box.

 ## Table of Contents
 * [Description](#description)